Drops App Review: Learning A Language With Drops

 Languages Available on Drops:

 Ainu, American English, Arabic, Bosnian, Brazilian Portuguese, British English, Cantonese, Castilian Spanish, Croatian, Danish, Dutch, Esperanto, Estonian, European Portuguese, Finnish, French, German, Greek, Hawaiian, Hebrew, Hindi, Hungarian, Icelandic, Igbo, Indonesian, Italian, Japanese, Korean, Mandarin, Maori, Mexican Spanish, Norwegian, Persian, Polish, Russian, Samoan, Sanskrit (Yoga), Serbian, Swahili, Swedish, Tagalog, Thai, Turkish, Ukranian, Vietnamese, Yoruba

 Drops is an app that helps users learn and remember new vocabulary words in their target language.
 The app divides words into different subjects, and the subjects cover most of what you’ll need in daily life.

 The Drops language app has been around for a few years, and the Drops team always seems to be working on adding new languages.
 At its core, the Drops app is a vocabulary app.
 Nothing more and nothing less.
-It’s a really good vocabulary app though.
+But it’s a really good vocabulary app.

-Through a bunch of different activities, you learn and practice a huge amount of vocabulary words that cover a lot of different topics.
+Through a bunch of different activities, you learn and practice a huge amount of vocabulary words that covers a lot of different topics.
 The activities are engaging and helpful.
-They can sometimes feel a little too repetitive if you use the app too much though.
+They can sometimes feel a little too repetitive if you use the app too much.

 The colors and layout of the app are very welcoming and relaxed, and they also keep your attention.
 If you’re using the free version of the Drops language app, you can only use it for 5 minutes per 10 hours, so it’s important to pay attention while using it.